-3. BOARD STRUCTURE
+3. Board structure

-The Constitution provides for a minimum of three Directors and a maximum of ten Directors.
+The Constitution provides for a minimum of three Directors and a maximum of twelve Directors.

 The Company undertakes appropriate checks before appointing a person as a Director or putting forward a person as a candidate for election as a Director.
-All material information in the possession of the Company, which is relevant to whether or not a person should be elected or re-elected a Director, is provided to shareholders prior to an election taking place.
+All material information in the possession of the Company, which is relevant to whether or not a person should be elected or reelected as a Director, is provided to shareholders prior to an election taking place.

-At the date of this Statement, the Board comprises the Chairman, an independent non-executive Director and the Managing Director.
-The Chairman held the role of Executive Chairman from 31 March 2015 to 24 February 2016 and for this reason, is not independent.
+At the date of this Statement, the Board comprises the Chairman, two independent non-executive Directors and the Managing Director.
+The Chairman held the role of Executive Chairman from 31 March 2015 to 24 February 2016 and for this reason, is not considered independent.

-The Directors' Report included in the 2017 Annual Report provides the details of the Directors in office during the year ended 30 June 2017, together with their experience, expertise and qualifications and the number of Board meetings each attended during the year.
+The Directors' Report included in the 2018 Annual Report provides the details of the Directors in office during the year ended 30 June 2018, together with their experience, expertise and qualifications and the number of Board meetings each attended during the year.
 As at the date of this Statement, the Directors are:

-Chairman: Mr Paul Clitheroe AM Managing Director: Mr Ron Hodge
+Chairman: Mr Paul Clitheroe AM

+Managing Director: Mr Ron Hodge
-Lead Independent

-Non-Executive Director: Mr Michael Shepherd AO
+Lead Independent Non-Executive Director: Mr Michael Shepherd AO

+Independent

+Non-Executive Director: Mr Kevin Moore

 The Company does not comply with the ASXCGC Corporate Governance Principles and Recommendations in relation to a majority of the Board and the Chairman, being independent.
-Since the latter part of 2014 there have been significant changes in the composition of the Board.
-These changes have resulted in a reduction of the number of independent non-executive Directors.
-The Board believes that at this time in the development of the Company and bearing in mind the short tenure of the Directors, the current allocation of responsibilities among the Directors, are most practical and effective for the Company and in the best interests of shareholders.
+The Board believes that at this time in the development of the Company, the current allocation of responsibilities among the Directors is most practical and effective for the Company and in the best interests of shareholders.

 The Board has assessed the mix of skills which best suit the business conducted by the Company.
 The Board considers the current mix of skills among Directors as appropriate for the Company, with the presence of core skills in financial services, governance, marketing, digital distribution and product development.
-The Board has considered expanding and deepening core skills through the expansion of the size of the Board.
-An appropriate recruitment process is underway.